WisdmLabs/moodle-block_edwiser_site_monitor/README.md

 You have all the rights granted to you by the GPLv3 license.
 If you are unsure about anything, then the FAQ - http://www.gnu.org/licenses/gpl-faq.html - is a good place to look.

-If you reuse any of the code then we kindly ask that you make reference to the our Edwiser Site Monitor block pluhin.
+If you reuse any of the code then we kindly ask that you make reference to the our Edwiser Site Monitor block plugin.

 [(Back to top)](#table-of-contents)